Ever feel like there’s an aspect of life that seems to be consuming a large portion of your time and energy? Yes? Welcome to being a human!

 Curiosity is important because it helps us notice the present moment with a sense of wonder and with the intention of gently and non-judgmentally understanding more about it, whatever it entails.

 Acceptance is an important, and sometimes difficult, aspect of mindfulness because it asks us to take the present for what it is—whether pleasant or unpleasant—and to make room for it within ourselves.
 In this sense, acceptance can be viewed as the opposite of avoidance or dismissal.
-Instead of using our judgement to determine which parts of our experience are "good" and which parts are "bad" and then trying to keep out the "bad" parts, acceptance asks us to recognize that being a human involves both "good" and "bad" experiences, and to make space for all of it.
+Instead of using our judgment to determine which parts of our experience are "good" and which parts are "bad" and then trying to keep out the "bad" parts, acceptance asks us to recognize that being a human involves both "good" and "bad" experiences, and to make space for all of it.

 There are several different ways to practice mindfulness, including more inward-focused exercises like noticing the process of breathing or paying attention to bodily sensations that are present, to more outward-focused exercises such as curiously connecting with one’s senses to mindfully eat or drink something.
 No one mindfulness practice is “better” than another, and how helpful we find them depends somewhat on our own preferences and ways we connect with the present moment.